 - 12. The Superintendent or designee shall fully implement the Board policies, including without limitation, the following: - a.
 2:260, Uniform Grievance Procedure.
-A student may use this policy to complain about bullying. - b.
+A student may use this policy to complain about bullying. - b.2:265, Title IX Sexual Harassment Grievance Procedure.
+Any person may use this policy to complain about sexual harassment in violation of Title IX of the Education Amendments of 1972. - c.
 6:60, Curriculum Content.
-Bullying prevention and character instruction is provided in all grades in accordance with State law. - c.
+Bullying prevention and character instruction is provided in all grades in accordance with State law. - d.
 6:65, Student Social and Emotional Development.
-Student social and emotional development is incorporated into the District's educational program as required by State law. - d.
+Student social and emotional development is incorporated into the District's educational program as required by State law. - e.
 6:235, Access to Electronic Networks.
-This policy states that the use of the District's electronic networks is limited to: (1) support of education and/or research, or (2) a legitimate business - e.
+This policy states that the use of the District's electronic networks is limited to: (1) support of education and/or research, or (2) a legitimate business use. - f.
 7:20, Harassment of Students Prohibited.
-This policy prohibits any person from harassing, intimidating, or bullying a student based on an identified actual or perceived characteristic (the list of characteristics in 7:20 is the same as the list in this policy). - f.
+This policy prohibits any person from harassing, intimidating, or bullying a student based on an identified actual or perceived characteristic (the list of characteristics in 7:20 is the same as the list in this policy). - g.
 7:185, Teen Dating Violence Prohibited.
-This policy prohibits teen dating violence on school property, at school-sponsored activities, and in vehicles used for school-provided transportation. - g.
-7:190, Student Discipline.
-This policy prohibits, and provides consequences for, hazing, bullying, or other aggressive behaviors, or urging other students to engage in such conduct. - h.
+This policy prohibits teen dating violence on school property, at school-sponsored activities, and in vehicles used for school-provided transportation. - h.
+7:190, Student Behavior.
+This policy prohibits, and provides consequences for, hazing, bullying, or other aggressive behaviors, or urging other students to engage in such conduct. - i.
 7:310, Restrictions on Publications.
 This policy prohibits students from and provides consequences for: (1) accessing and/or distributing at school any written, printed, or electronic material, including material from the Internet, that will cause substantial disruption of the proper and orderly operation and discipline of the school or school activities, and (2) creating and/or distributing written, printed, or electronic material, including photographic material and blogs, that causes substantial disruption to school operations or interferes with the rights of other students or staff members.

-LEGAL REF.:
+LEGAL REF .: